 An example of how surströmming is supposed to be eaten in Sweden.
 Photo: TT

-But Madsen told The Local on Monday:
+But Madsen told The Local:

 “Yesterday, I served it to two groups of visitors.
 Very few of them had eaten it before and everyone said it was fantastic.”

 However if Buzzfeed wants a lesson in Swedish gastronomy, he insists that the firm must first apologise.